a-kenji/flake-edit/README.md

           Update inputs to their latest specified release pin
-          Pin inputs to their current or a specified rev help
+          Pin inputs to their current or a specified rev unpin
+          Unpin an input so it tracks the upstream default again help
           Print this message or the help of the given subcommand(s)